chico tri clubmore

 Runs:

-There is also a LSD run on Saturdays meeting at the 5 mile bathrooms at 8:00 AM.
+There is also a faster LSD run on Saturdays meeting at the 5 mile bathrooms at 8:00 AM.
+Dogs are welcome.

-The Monday Night Run meets at Wildwood park at 6:00.
+The Monday Night Run meets at One-mile at 6:00.
 Keep an eye on the Facebook group for more info.
-Bring a headlamp.

 CTC Track Workout:

-The track workouts are moving from PV to Chico State due to construction.
-Track workouts are held every Thursday at 5:45.
+Track workouts are held at the Chico State Track every Thursday at 5:45.
 The details will be posted weekly on the Facebook group, so keep an eye out for changes.

 Cycling Workouts:

-The Friday ride will be starting again after the time change.
-This workout is great for beginners and experienced riders alike.
+The Friday ride is great for beginners and experienced riders alike.
 The typical ride is about 26 miles.
 Start times change based on sunset.
 To get the start time and other ride details, contact Shawn Hughes.

 The Sunday ride is run by Jenni Merrill.
 Location, route, and distance vary from week to week.
 Email Jenni to get the weekly details.
 Also keep an eye on the Facebook page, she will usually post details there as well.